 - The songs and poems she wrote remain an inspiration, and stand as her legacy.

 - Her salvation is renowned in two ways.
-Firstly, by inspiring Endric, she ensured he was able to face the threat to Auvanne, and secure the Dawnish foothold in Semmerholm that would later be vital to the defeat of the orc tribe there.
+Firstly, by inspiring Endric, she ensured he was able to face the threat to Auvanne, and secure the Dawnish foothold in Semmerholm that would later be vital to the defeat of the orc nation there.
 Secondly, through her pilgrimage to Bastion, she helped to bring the Way to Dawn.

 The great mystery of Elayne Silverlark is the nature of her relationship with Lord Endric, especially whether it was romantic in nature.
 The last scion of the House Castrovalva fell in the first century YE, and contemporary accounts of the two are often muddled and confused.
 All the stories agree that Endric was good-hearted, and that Elayne was his constant companion and supporter but apart from that there are few consistent facts.